PeppeL-G/course-material/src/lectures/android-activities/README.md

     * Setting up the App Bar
     * Setting up an Activity

-The [Android Developers Guide](https://developer.android.com/guide) i a free alternative.
+The [Android Developers Guide](https://developer.android.com/guide) is a free alternative.